nanos-world/docs/getting_started/AssetsQuickStart.rst

 Structure
 ---------

 Assets can be included in a folder called ``Assets/`` in the root server folder.
-All files in there will be sent to the clients and will be able to be referenced in your scripting code.
+Files in there will be sent to the clients and will be able to be referenced in your scripting code upon being imported by your Packages.

 .. code-block:: javascript